Variable;max_allowed_packet

-The max_allowed_packet is the maximum size of a MySQL network protocol that can be read or created by the server.
-The parameter comes with default, minimum, and maximum values that you can change according to your requirements.
+The max_allowed_packet is the maximum size of a MySQL network packet that can be read or created by the server.
+The parameter comes with a default, minimum, and maximum values that you can change according to your requirements.

 max_allowed_packet – Usage